-IFRS 9 - Financial instruments: Classification and measurement was issued on November 12, 2009 and will replace IAS 39 - Financial instruments: Recognition and measurement.
-IFRS 9 is effective for periods beginning on or after January 1, 2015.
-The Partnership is evaluating the impact of the amendments on its financial statements as issued, although currently they are not expected to have a significant impact.
+IFRS 9 - Financial instruments: Classification and measurement was issued in November 2009 and will replace IAS 39 - Financial instruments: Recognition and measurement.
+IFRS 9 is effective for periods beginning on or after January 1, 2018.
+The Partnership is evaluating the impact of the amendments on its financial statements as issued, although currently they are not expected to have a material impact.

 Amendments to IAS 32 - Financial instruments - Presentation to clarify the application of the offsetting requirements were published in December 2011 to address inconsistencies in current practice.
 The amendments are effective for periods beginning on or after January 1, 2014, with earlier application permitted.
-The Partnership does not plan to adopt this amendment early and implementation is not expected to have a significant impact on the financial statements.
+The Partnership did not adopt this amendment early and implementation is not expected to have a material impact on the financial statements.